lys-devel/lys/docs/index.rst

 lys documentation
 ===============================

-*lys* is a hybrid CUI/GUI analysis system for scientific data inspired by several softwares such as Matlab and Igor.
+*lys* is a Python-based multi-dimensional data analysis and visualization platform based on the several popular libraries such as numpy, dask, matplotlib, and PyQt.
 The characteristics of *lys* is as following.

 - Flexibile data analysis by Python CUI (numpy, scipy, dask) and GUI (PyQt, matplotlib, pyqtgraph).
 - Interactive publication-quality data visualization based on matplotlib supported by the original GUI interface.